Civic Engagement & Social Change Certificate

 Gateway Course: Engaged Citizenship and Social Change

-This seminar will be offered during the spring 2017 semester through Public Policy and the Program in Education.
+This seminar will be offered during the fall 2017 semester through Public Policy and the Program in Education.
 Taught by Eric Mlyn, the course will combine lectures and classroom discussion.
 Students will be evaluated through an in-class midterm and final, a final project on a central civic-engagement concept and classroom participation.

 Elective Courses (2)